 Effective June 6, 2024, E2SSB 5213 amended the definition of an HCBM.
 This revised definition excludes hospitals and any other entity, such as medical groups, that only perform provider credentialing or recredentialing.

 This law also requires HCBMs to appoint the commissioner as its attorney to receive service of process.
-If you are an actively registered HCBM, you must provide a completed Service of Process form (PDF, 1.20 MB) by July 6, 2024.
+You can do so by submitting a completed Service of Process form (PDF, 1.20 MB).

-HCBMs are now required to register with the Washington secretary of state.
-If you are not already registered, you have until July 6, 2024 to submit a copy of your certificate of registration.
+HCBMs are also now required to register with the Washington secretary of state.

 Additionally, biographical affidavits for company directors and officers are no longer required.